-In connection with our audit, we noted that Lake County failed to comply with the provisions of the contracting - bid laws section of the Minnesota Legal Compliance Audit Guide for Counties, promulgated by the State Auditor pursuant to Minn.
-Stat. § 6.65, insofar as they relate to accounting matters, as described in the Schedule of Findings and Questioned Costs as item 2022-005.
-Also, in connection with our audit, nothing came to our attention that caused us to believe that Lake County failed to comply with the provisions of the depositories of public funds and public investments, conflicts of interest, public indebtedness, claims and disbursements, and miscellaneous provisions sections of the Minnesota Legal Compliance Audit Guide for Counties, insofar as they relate to accounting matters.
+In connection with our audit, we noted that Lake County failed to comply with the provisions of the contracting - bid laws and miscellaneous provisions sections of the Minnesota Legal Compliance Audit Guide for Counties, promulgated by the State Auditor pursuant to Minn.
+Stat. § 6.65, insofar as they relate to accounting matters, as described in the Schedule of Findings and Questioned Costs as items 2023-006 and 2023-007.
+Also, in connection with our audit, nothing came to our attention that caused us to believe that Lake County failed to comply with the provisions of the depositories of public funds and public investments, conflicts of interest, public indebtedness, and claims and disbursements sections of the Minnesota Legal Compliance Audit Guide for Counties, insofar as they relate to accounting matters.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
 Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the County's noncompliance with the above referenced provisions, insofar as they relate to accounting matters.